First Corinthians 9:19–27 . . .

 — John Samuel Bewley Monsell

-(Click to hear the National Youth Choir of Scotland sing this hymn.)
+Hear the National Youth Choir of Scotland

 The Christian’s race is not a sprint — it’s a marathon.